- VALIDITY

 Classification of Tests

-to manner of response:
+according to manner of response:

-and Written
+Oral and Written

-to method of preparation:
+according to method of preparation:

 Subjective/essay and Objective

-nature of answer
+according to nature of answer

-test, Personality test,
+Intelligence test, Personality test,

-test, Prognostic test, Diagnostic test,
+Aptitude test, Prognostic test, Diagnostic test,

 Achievement test, Preference test,